 A Look Inside United Airlines Business Class

 For years, United’s business class product has been considered subpar.
 With the launch of their new Polaris business class product, though, their reputation is changing for the better.
 Currently, the only flights with the new Polaris seat are operated on the Boeing 777-300ER (also known as the 77W).

 United is also revamping their business class lounge experience by introducing Polaris lounges.
-If you aren’t departing from a location with a Polaris lounge, you can still access United clubs and other Star Alliance business class lounges.
+If you aren’t departing from a location with a Polaris lounge (like Chicago O’Hare), you can still access United clubs and other Star Alliance business class lounges.

 Star Alliance has 27 member airlines, which means there are plenty of programs you can use to book a United flight.

 United Airlines MileagePlus

 You can book business class flights on United Airlines through their MileagePlus program.
 All you have to do is find award space online and you can take care of the whole booking process right there.